-Classroom observations and training is standard before an offer for employment is made.
-Individuals accepting a position will continue training with the Education Advocate, be assigned a mentor, and begin a classroom assignment in a room with experienced team members.
+Classroom observations and training are standard before an offer of employment is made.
+Individuals accepting a position will continue training with the Education Department team, be assigned a mentor, and begin a classroom assignment in a room with experienced team members.
 Please refer to the earlier section regarding the various categories of employees at Moody Early Childhood Center.